hiejulia/academic-education/master-computer-science-mit/readme.md

     - 6.432 Stochastic Processes, Detection, and Estimation
     - Mathematics of big data and machine learning
     - Prediction machine learning and statistics
+    - Statistics and visualization for data analysis and inference
+    - Topics in Statistic: Statistical learning theory
+    - Mathematics of machine learning
+    - Statistical learning theory and applications